 Pre-Professional Pathways are not offered as majors at Western, nor are they at most other universities, but they can be incorporated into or taken alongside any degree-granting major offered at Western.

-Pre-Veterinary is not a major at Western.
 Western offers undergraduate coursework that addresses prerequisites of most Doctor of Veterinary Medicine programs, but veterinary programs vary in admissions requirements.
 In general, applicants must have strong academic backgrounds in Biology, Chemistry, Mathematics, Physics and English.
 Research schools of your choice to confirm all required courses.

 Veterinary schools emphasize the importance of a liberal arts education and do not recruit students from one specific major or discipline.
 Examples of popular majors among Pre-Veterinary students at Western are Biology, Environmental Science, Psychology, and Business.
 Majors of recent Western graduates admitted into Doctor of Veterinary Medicine programs include Behavioral Neuroscience, Biology, Chemistry, and English Literature.

 Students who self-identify as “Pre-Veterinary” may consult with Pre-Healthcare Advising about matters pertaining to their academic studies, extracurricular activities, and applications.
 Western does not offer a “Pre-Veterinary” major and no specific formula exists for getting into veterinary schools.
 Applicants are evaluated across multiple areas through a holistic review process.
 All aspects are important: GPA (both cumulative and science), admission test scores (commonly GRE or MCAT), volunteer experience within the field, letters of recommendation, extracurricular and community activities, interview, and personal characteristics as well as background checks (including legal, conduct, and social records).